tonsky/tonsky.me/site/blog/syntax-highlighting/index.md

 of course you would want to grey it out!
 This is bullshit text that doesn’t add anything and was written to be ignored.

-But for good comments, situation is opposite.
+But for good comments, the situation is opposite.
 Good comments ADD to the code.
 They explain something that couldn’t be expressed directly.
 They are _important_.

 yellow_comments.webp